Using an Individual Roth 401(k) as a Self-Employed Tax Shelter

 - You can't change your mind about Roth 401(k) contributions, rolling them over to your traditional 401(k) and taking the tax deduction, later.
 Once it's done it's done.
 It's a better deal in the long run, anyway, so I recommend accepting it without too much complaint.
 This is not a tragedy.

-Regardless, I'd argue that anyone who can take advantage of these tax shelters probably should.
+Regardless, anyone who can take advantage of these tax shelters probably should.
 At the very minimum, it warrants a meeting with your qualified tax adviser to seriously discuss the topic.
 The consequences in terms of real-world dollars and cents are profound.